 If you can’t picture what Michigan looks like on a map, check it out.
 It’s one state made up of two peninsulas.
 Michigan’s Upper Peninsula is famous for its natural beauty, though it is often forgotten about when people talk about the state as a whole.
 The lower part of the state is famously shaped like a mitten and holds the popular cities of Detroit and Ann Arbor.

-As we all saw on November 8, 2016, Michigan is a swing state.
+As we have all seen in the past few presidential elections, Michigan is a swing state.
 If you’re moving to Michigan, prepare to be bombarded with political ads and canvassers during presidential election cycles.
 If you hate the political game then it’s important that you weigh this against the positives of living in the state before deciding to make the move.

 Related Article: Top 13 Tips If You’re Moving to Detroit

-Sports, both professional- and college-level, are huge in Michigan.
-The University of Michigan as well as Michigan State University football teams provoke some very strong feelings among Michiganders, as do professional teams such as the Detroit Lions and the Detroit Tigers.
+Sports, both professional and college, are huge in Michigan.
+Both the University of Michigan as well as Michigan State University football teams provoke some very strong feelings among Michiganders, as do professional teams such as the Detroit Lions and the Detroit Tigers.
 Even during losing seasons, the citizens of the state are hardcore followers and supporters of their sports teams.

 What you’ve heard about Michigan winters is true.
 It gets very cold and snowy in the state, and you might need to set aside some money in your budget if you don’t already own a good coat and some winter boots.
 Trust us – you’ll be happy to have them, especially if you have to leave the house during the winter or want to experience the many outdoor winter activities (like cross-country skiing).

 Michigan has made headlines as an affordable place to buy a home.
 The state’s population declined between 2000 and 2010 but has been on a slow and steady rise since then.
-That, plus the foreclosure crisis that hit the Detroit area hard, has left a glut of houses on the market, which means prices are low.
+That, plus the foreclosure crisis that hit the Detroit area hard, did leave a glut of houses on the market, which means prices are low.
 While the prices are still low compared to other areas, they have risen quite a bit over the past ten years.
 The home you get for the money can still be a win for many.

 Check out current mortgage rates in Michigan.